DataArtifex/postman-api/README.md

 Additional classes will be implemented to manage requests, folders, and other resources.

-This package also includes Python classes to read/write Postman collections based on the 2.1 schema.
+This package also includes Python classes to read/write Postman collections based on version 2.1 of the [schema](https://schema.postman.com/).
 The initial implementation leverages Python data classes.
 But this is being transitioned into Pydantic-based classes to strengthen features/validation and facilitate integration with other packages and frameworks.

-An optional feature is under development to facilitate [tools calling](https://python.langchain.com/docs/concepts/tool_calling/) from LangChain / LangGraph.
+An optional feature is under development to facilitate [tools calling](https://python.langchain.com/docs/concepts/tool_calling/) from [LangChain](https://www.langchain.com/) / [LangGraph](https://langchain-ai.github.io/langgraph/).

-This package is a component of the Data Artifex project.
+This package is a component of the [Data Artifex](https://github.com/dataartifex) project.
+It is being released independently of the Data Artifex [Postman Toolit]((https://github.com/dataartifex/postman-toolkit)) package to allow its use by any developer working with Postman.

 ## Installation